denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 * Jupyter did not recognize some of the already installed libraries (the libraries that I tried to install through PyPI's similarity metric packages).
 Running jupyter in a conda environment solved the problem.
 In order to run this jupyter notebook in a conda environment, follow these steps:

+1. Make sure you have anaconda installed https://docs.continuum.io/anaconda/install/#

-1. Run a `git pull` on this repository to get the latest commits
+2. Run a `git pull` on this repository to get the latest commits

-2. Run `conda env create -f environment.yml`
+3. Run `conda env create -f environment.yml`

-3. Run `conda activate datares1-env`
+4. Run `conda activate datares1-env`

 4. Run `jupyter notebook` or run `jupyter lab`